jinuthankachan/location/README.md

 # Location Service

 The Location Service provides a structured way to represent and manage geographical entities and their relationships for enterprises.
 It is designed to handle complex location hierarchies and mappings efficiently.
+It is primarily a read intensive service.

 ## Components